juliom1516/sep10-freedom-project/prep/content.md

 * Heart rate monitors to track pulse and breathing patterns
   * monitors use sensors located on a chest strap or your wrist.
 Heart rate monitors with chest straps are the most accurate.
   * [HRM](https://www.popsci.com/uploads/2021/10/01/feature-image-best-heart-rate-monitors.jpg?auto=webp)
+  * There are chest strap and wrist-worn heart rate monitors.
+  * They detect each heartbeat and transmit the data to a receiver such as a watch, fitness wearable, or phone app.

 ## Part B: possible future technology
 * Idea